Wasi34/Pizzabites-Website/README.md

 ● Order history
 ● User review

-Required technologies to run this Project:
+# Required Technologies
 1.Notepad++ or Visual Studio Code
 2.XAMPP

-Steps of how to run this project:-
+# How to Install & Use
 Step 1: Download the zip file.
 Step 2: Copy this project to "C:\xampp\htdocs\Codes" folder Step 3: Open xampp control panel and start Apache and MySQL